 International Policing demands highly developed skills in communicating and influencing, resilience and managing relationships.
 Officers deployed abroad carry the reputation of the UK, and this competitive process is designed to select the best the UK has to offer.

-How to apply for the international policing pool
+How to apply for the International Policing pool

 Acceptance onto the pool does not guarantee an international deployment.
 In fact experience of officers on our database can be one of a frustrating waiting period of many months for suitable jobs to be advertised, and then complex application processes depending on the recruiting body.
-During that time the SU Police Function Manager keeps all officers updated on forthcoming jobs, and arranges both security clearances and training to ensure that we put forward the best possible candidates.
+During that time the SU Police Function Manager keeps all officers updated on upcoming jobs, and arranges both security clearances and training to ensure that we put forward the best possible candidates.